 Bigger Pockets notes that while improvements must be capitalized and deductions taken as depreciation over time, repairs and maintenance costs can be expensed in a single year.

-Nolo.com offers the helpful BAR acronym to help you decide if your repairs are simply maintaining the property or improving the property:
+Nolo.com offers the helpful BAR acronym to help you decide if your repairs are simply maintaining the property or could be considered improvements:

-- Betterment - Does it fix a defect in the property that existed before you bought it?
-Does it physically enlarge or enhance the property in any way?
+- Betterment.
+Does the change fix a defect in the property that existed before you bought it Does it physically enlarge or enhance the property in any way

-- Restoration - Does it rebuild the property to a like-new condition?
-Have you already taken a loss for the damage?
+- Does the change rebuild the property to a like-new condition Have you already taken a loss for the damage

-If you can answer yes to the above questions or your repair falls into any of these categories, it could be considered an improvement by the IRS and needs to be depreciated.
+If you can answer yes to the above questions or your repair falls into any of these categories, it would likely be considered an improvement by the IRS, which needs to be depreciated.

 Many landlords like to routinely check in on their tenants and property.
 You might also need to handle maintenance, repairs, or improvements on-site.
-If you use your personal vehicle to make the trip, you can deduct the cost using two different methods:
+If you use your personal vehicle to make the trip, you can deduct the cost of travel using one of two different methods:

 FindLaw.com says there’s a caveat if you’re using the IRS standard method.
 In order to qualify, a landlord must use this method during the first year that the vehicle was used in rental business activity.
-When it comes to the actual expense method, you should know that it allows you to deduct the actual vehicle expenses, as well as depreciation.
+The actual expense method allows you to deduct the actual vehicle expenses, as well as depreciation.

-According to the IRS, include gas, oil, lease payments, licenses and fees, repairs, tolls, and parking.
-Take a look at your deduction both ways to see which method benefits you most.
+According to the IRS, the local travel deduction can include gas, oil, lease payments, licenses and fees, repairs, tolls, and parking.
+Calculate your deduction both ways to see which method benefits you most.

 There are several ways you can calculate the business portion of your house as an expense in order find the largest deduction.
 According to Money Crashers, you can: